-When drafting a client contract, add what will happen in case you, or the client, breaches the terms of the contract.
-Firmly state the consequences, such as a monetary fine, or termination of the contract without any refunds.
+When drafting a client contract, add what will happen in case you, or the client, breach the terms of the contract.
+Firmly state the consequences, such as a monetary fine or termination of the contract without any refunds.

 Copyright clauses allow both parties to know about the ownership of intellectual property.
 Agencies use specific processes when creating projects, and it is up to you to decide whether to keep them or transfer ownership with the contract price.

-This clause ensures that your client will not speak in public about things that you don’t want them to.
-For instance, common things like the rates charged, your service procedures or workflow, or email threads are all confidential.
+Your collaboration with the client will invite sharing of sensitive information from both sides.
+The confidentiality clause ensures that your client will not speak in public about things that you don’t want them to.

 Join the Agency Partnership Program to really put your digital agency on the map.

-Get an exclusive Agency Partner listing, free event tickets, and a dedicated interview in our blog!
+Get an exclusive Agency Partner listing, and be featured in our blog spotlight!

 7 Tips from Industry Professionals for Agency Contracts